we-make-websites/brush/README.md

 ## 🤝 Contribution

-Before making any updates to Canvas Storybook Tools please talk to Craig Baldwin (craig@wemakewebsites.com)
+Before making any updates to Brush please talk to Craig Baldwin (craig@wemakewebsites.com)

 Once any work is completed send a pull request to Craig for review.